-Christine Lackner, BA (Brock), MSc (Queens), PhD (Brock) Associate Professor
+Derek Fisher, BSc (Ottawa), MSc (Carleton), PhD (Carleton), Professor

 Students intending to major in psychology must consult with the department Chair, so that a program can be planned in consultation with an advisor.
 A student may obtain a Bachelor of Arts or a Bachelor of Science degree with a major in psychology.
 A Bachelor of Arts degree in psychology requires a 3.0 unit arts or professional studies minor and a Bachelor of Science degree requires a 3.0 unit science minor.
 Majors, honours degrees, a concentration and minor in psychology are offered.
-Potential majors are strongly advised to take MATH 2208 and 2209 as part of their first 10.0 units of study (see MATH 2208 for prerequisites).
+Potential majors and combined majors are strongly advised to take MATH 2208 and 2209 as part of their first 10.0 units of study (see MATH 2208 for prerequisites).
 Selected courses are available and delivered online.